oicr-gsi/vidarr/admin-guide.md

         }
       },

-Once configured, Vidarr should be able to start.
+Once configured, Víðarr should be able to start.
 On an empty database, it will automatically install its schema.

 When new versions are released, simply replace the JARs and restart the